MissYueshuang/webScraping/README.md

 # webScraping

-This is a program using scenatio test or backtest to make sure our website functions normally.
+This is a program using scenatio test or backtest to to scrape CRI Buda website.